contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

     })
 ```

+## Customize Beans

+### thanks to Jackson annotations

-## Customize a bean, thanks to Jackson annotations in order to control serialization/documentation (only if you leverage the Jackson extension)
+You can customize a bean with Jackson annotations in order to control serialization/documentation (only if you leverage the Jackson extension).

 Use the ```@JsonInclude(JsonInclude.Include.NON_EMPTY)``` annotation to exclude empty or null attributes (cf class ```BadEntityException```).